Cysharp/MagicOnion/README.md

 It can step-in/out seamlessly in server and client.

-for Unity, you can't share by DLL(because can't share `IServer<>` because it is different reference both Unity and Server).
-It is slightly complex so we provides sample project and explanation.
+for Unity, you can't share by DLL(because can't share `IServer<>` because it is differently referenced for both Unity and Server).
+It's slightly complex, so we provides sample project and explanation as of now.

 see: [samples](https://github.com/Cysharp/MagicOnion/tree/master/samples) page and ReadMe.